-Let’s take a look at a short list of the pros and cons of a corporation...
+Let’s take a look at a shortlist of the advantages and disadvantages before you look into forming a corporation.

 Advantages of a Corporation

-- Corporations can raise additional money by selling shares within the corporation
+- Forming a corporation can raise additional money by selling shares within the corporation.

 - Some corporations can use S corporation status to make them exempt from federal income taxation